-The other research team members and journal authors are Associate Professor Brian Hawkett and Dr Chiara Neto, both from the School of Chemistry and Dr Chris Such from Dulux Australia, that supported the research through an Australian Research Council Linkage Project grant.
+The other research team members and journal authors are Associate Professor Brian Hawkett and Dr. Chiara Neto, both from the School of Chemistry, and Dr Chris Such from Dulux Australia, who supported the research through an Australian Research Council Linkage Project grant.

 Reference: “Mimicking the Wettability of the Rose Petal using Self-assembly of Waterborne Polymer Particles” by A. M. Telford, B. S. Hawkett, C. Such and C. Neto, 26 August 2013, .